 Watch time on TV screens of videos related to learning more than doubled between July 2019 and July 2020.9 Cooking tutorials have been one of the most popular learning categories on YouTube for the past several months.
 Gordon Ramsay’s how-to guide for beginning cooks has been viewed over 4 million times since March 15.

 Gardening is another skill set that viewers have sought to develop.
 To address the needs of people with limited living space, container gardening has emerged as a trending subgenre.
 This video from Japan, which shows the cultivation of a radish in a bottle, illustrates the kind of “container gardening” videos that are helping viewers around the world develop a green thumb.
-People are also looking to garden indoors, and turning to YouTube creators like Crazy Plant Guy for tips, tricks and houseplant ideas.

-As the global community’s watch behavior suggests, online video consumption in the living room is here to stay.
+As the global community’s watch behaviour suggests, online video consumption in the living room is here to stay.
 What may have seemed like the start of a trend in 2019 has quickly become the new normal, as viewers continue to increasingly turn to the big screen to meet their changing needs.